Many online resources guide you through the mobile home buying process. But what about help with deciding whether to rent vs. buy a home?

 For the broadest selection possible, you can’t go wrong considering both site-built homes and manufactured homes.
 Both can offer you the location, lifestyle, and investment peace of mind you seek.

 Because of the economies of scale they achieve in deals with suppliers, manufactured home builders can offer affordable alternatives to traditional site-built homes.
-Despite their affordability, however, manufactured homes today offer all the benefits of site-built homes: a variety of floor plans, brand-name appliances and fixtures, and more.
+Despite their affordability, however, many modern manufactured homes today offer all the benefits of site-built homes: a variety of floor plans, brand-name appliances and fixtures, and more.

 Building homes in controlled environments — closely supervised and protected against inclement weather — can help achieve a level of quality and reliability other methods simply can’t.
 This is bad news for people who like to tinker around the house, but good news for everyone else.